Betting on the NFL for Beginners

 The first example above is a single team, point spread wager.
 The NY JETS were listed as a 7.5-point favorite against the Chicago Bears.
 With a parlay type bet, you have an opportunity to add one or more bets to your wager.
 A 2-team parlay would mean adding another wager to your single bet.
 A 3-team parlay means adding 2 more, and you can continue to add games to your single-game wager, often up to 10 bets.

-With parlay bets, the payouts increase significantly as you add teams, but so does the probability of loss, since you need to cover the spread on every game on the bet.
+With parlay bets, the payouts increase significantly as you add teams.
+However, so does the probability of loss, since you need to cover the spread on every game on the bet.
 Examples of multiple team parlay payouts are listed in the following table:

 Examples of multiple team parlay payouts are listed in the following table:

-Parlay bets can be a lot of fun, but If you are looking to bet on multiple games, there is a better chance for long term profitability with multiple single bets.
+Parlay bets can be a lot of fun!
+However, if you're looking to bet on multiple games, there's a better chance for long term profitability.
+This is with multiple single bets.
 The parlay payoffs look attractive, but the payouts are far less than the underlying odds.

 Example: the simple probability of picking the winner of game 1 is 50%; the same as game 2.
 The joint probability is .5. times .5 or 25%, which would require a payout in the 4 to 1 range, versus the payout of only 2.6.to 1.

-Teasers are a type of parlay bet that allows bettors to choose from a few favorable points spread adjustments that would improve the chance of a winning bet, in exchange for a lower payout.
+Teasers are a type of parlay bet.
+They allow bettors to choose from a few favorable points spread adjustments that would improve the chance of a winning bet.
+This, in exchange for a lower payout.
 It is a type of parlay since there is a two-game minimum with teaser bets.
 A teaser bet requires the selection of multiple games, and the teaser spread choice.
 The standard spread adjustment choices for American Football are 7.5, 7, 6.5 and 6-point teasers.

-As an example, in our NY Jets scenario, a bettor is very confident that the Jets will win the game, but not as confident that they will beat the spread.
-On a 6-point teaser, the Jets game is paired with another similar game, where the spread is reduced for the favorite or increased by 6 points for the underdog.
-In our example of a 7.5 line, we could tease this game down to 1.5-point spread but will need to add another bet where we are confident a move of 6 points will result in a win.
+As an example, in our NY Jets scenario, a bettor is very confident that the Jets will win the game.
+However, not as confident that they will beat the spread.
+On a 6-point teaser, the Jets game is paired with another similar game.
+Here, the spread is reduced for the favorite or increased by 6 points for the underdog.
+In our example of a 7.5 line, we could tease this game down to 1.5-point spread.
+We will, though, need to add another bet where we are confident a move of 6 points will result in a win.

 A point spread change of 6 or 7 points can significantly change the probability to cover the spread.
-However, along with this increase in win probability, comes with a significant drop in the payouts of covering multiple games.
+However, along with this increase in win probability, comes a drop.
+A significant drop, in the payouts of covering multiple games.
 As an example, a 2-team teaser pays the same 11/10 ratio as a single point spread bet.
-This means you need to pick 2 winners at for the same payout you would receive as winning a single point spread game but can offer good value since the point spread is changed in your favor.
+This means you need to pick 2 winners at for the same payout you would receive as winning a single point spread game.
+You can, however, offer good value since the point spread is changed in your favor.

 The “tease” refers to the improved chance to select a winner, given the adjusted point spread, but at a lower payout.